CanCanCommunity/cancancan/docs/model_adapter.md

 - [ActiveRecord 4](../spec/cancan/model_adapters/active_record_4_adapter_spec.rb)
 - [ActiveRecord 5](../spec/cancan/model_adapters/active_record_5_adapter_spec.rb)

-**Mondoid, the adapter used in this entry as an example, can be found at:**
+**Mongoid, the adapter used in this entry as an example, can be found at:**

 - [Mongoid](https://github.com/CanCanCommunity/cancancan-mongoid)